khalil5754/khalil5754.github.io/_posts/2024-02-13-your-new-blog-post.md

 Interesting.

+### Conclusion

+The benefits of FDI are well-documented and highly touted by the Government of Canada as well as other proponents, but with widespread acceptance comes an important need to understand the risks.
+These risks can be blunted through transparency from the Canadian government regarding the risks associated with FDI, and an increased focus on domestic output to decrease dependency on foreign capital.

+In this blog post we've looked at how Canada compares to the rest of the G7 with regard to FDI as a percentage of GDP and FDI restrictiveness.
+It was quite surprising to see Canada rank second in FDI as a percentage of GDP while also being the most FDI restrictive country according to the OECD index.
+It was also interesting to uncover that Canada has the highest proportion of tertiary-educated population relative to the rest of the G7.
+This helps explain why foreign firms choose Canada as the country to set up base.
 There are many more factors, such as taxes and foreign policy, that make Canada an attractive destination.
-However, this blog was never meant to be in-depth on the topic, but I figured I should write about something I'm passionate about.
+The least surprising finding was seeing how Canada's FDI largely comes from the USA.
+However, it was insightful to see that 70% of Canadian FDI was from the USA, Netherlands, Luxembourg, and the UK (all historical Canadian allies).
+Finally, given more time and freedom I likely would have conducted a statistical analysis to better understand the relationship between VIX and FDI.
+This blog was never meant to be in-depth on the topic, but I figured I should write about something I'm passionate about.

 Signing off,